San people: Subsistence

 Villages range in sturdiness from nightly rain shelters in the warm spring (when people move constantly in search of budding greens), to formalized rings, wherein people congregate in the dry season around permanent waterholes.
 Early spring is the hardest season: a hot dry period following the cool, dry winter.
 Most plants still are dead or dormant, and supplies of autumn nuts are exhausted.
-Meat is particularly important in the dry months when wildlife can not range far from the receding waters.
+Meat is particularly important in the dry months when wildlife cannot range far from the receding waters.

 Women gather fruit, berries, tubers, bush onions, and other plant materials for the band's consumption.
 Ostrich eggs are gathered, and the empty shells are used as water containers.
 Insects provide perhaps 10% of animal proteins consumed, most often during the dry season.
 Depending on location, the San consume 18 to 104 species, including grasshoppers, beetles, caterpillars, moths, butterflies, and termites.

-Women's traditional gathering gear is simple and effective: a hide sling, a blanket, a cloak called a kaross to carry foodstuffs, firewood, smaller bags, a digging stick, and perhaps, a smaller version of the kaross to carry a baby.
+Women's traditional gathering gear is simple and effective: a hide sling, a blanket, a cloak called a kaross to carry foods, firewood, smaller bags, a digging stick, and perhaps, a smaller version of the kaross to carry a baby.

-Men hunt in long, laborious tracking excursions.
+Men, and presumably women when they accompany them, hunt in long, laborious tracking excursions.
 They kill their game using bow and arrows and spears tipped in diamphotoxin, a slow-acting arrow poison produced by beetle larvae of the genus Diamphidia.

 Early history

 A set of tools almost identical to that used by the modern San and dating to 42,000 BC was discovered at Border Cave in KwaZulu-Natal in 2012.

+In 2006, what is thought to be the world's oldest ritual is interpreted as evidence which would make the San culture the oldest still practiced culture today.

 Historical evidence shows that certain San communities have always lived in the desert regions of the Kalahari; however, eventually nearly all other San communities in southern Africa were forced into this region.
 The Kalahari San remained in poverty where their richer neighbours denied them rights to the land.
 Before long, in both Botswana and Namibia, they found their territory drastically reduced.